lucidmachine/ericslenk.com/content/blog/weekly-review-2019-01-11.md

 Modifications: Don't bother with productive work yet.

 ## Bedtime Routine
 I only managed to get to bed before 9pm on day 1.
 On day 2 I stayed up past midnight and regretted it immediately.
 Most other nights I got to sleep by 10pm.
 I need a better trigger here, but I'm not sure what.
+Over the next fortnite I'll try to determine what prevents me from going to sleep when I hear that alarm.
 As for actions, I've rediscovered that drinking a glass of water helps me wake up feeling more alert and with a certain urge to get out of bed.
 I should drink a glass of water before bed each night.

 Modifications: Drink a glass of water.